 Important: +A integrates anything Relative and also the strange Absolute (sA).

 (See also `Absolute and relative will´and `Right and wrong´.)

-1. An outer- or over-personal negative Absolute (which was formerly called the devil).
+1. An outer- or supra-personal negative Absolute (which was formerly called the devil).

 2. A personal negative Absolute.

-About 2): I believe that the personal negative Absolute is a fundamental, unrevoked, destructive attitude of human for the absolute evil.
-I also believe that it is justifiably unforgivable, because such a human does not want forgiveness.
-In the bible that is called the mortal sin.
+About 2): I believe that the personal negative Absolute is a fundamental, unrevoked, destructive attitude of an individual in favor of the absolute evil.
+I also believe that it is justifiably unforgivable because such an individual does not want forgiveness.
+In the bible that is called mortal sin.

-Unfortunately, a lot of people, theologists included, view some other negative behavior or attitude as unforgivable, as mortal sin.
+Unfortunately, a large number of people, theologians included, view some other negative behavior or attitudes as unforgivable, as a mortal sin.

 So: No fear of mortal sins, which are not mortal sins.

 For details, see: `Right or wrong - To the guilt question´.
 On the topics: Is there evil at all?
 And to dualism.
 See the unabridged German version.